-Create a new Prolog thread (and underlying operating system thread) and start it by executing Goal.
-If the thread is created successfully, the thread identifier of the created thread is unified to Id.
+Create a new Prolog thread (and underlying operating system thread) and start it by executing

 1On an Intel i7-2600K, running Ubuntu Linux 12.04, SWI-Prolog 6.2 creates and joins 32,000 threads per second elapsed time.

 2The latest version of the ISO draft can be found at http://logtalk.org/plstd/threads.pdf.
 It appears to have dropped from the ISO WG17 agenda.